Contraction (short story)

-'"Contraction" (Chinese: 坍缩, Pinyin: tānsuō) is a science-fiction short story by Chinese writer Liu Cixin.
+"Contraction" (坍缩 (tānsuō)) is a science-fiction short story by Chinese writer Liu Cixin.
 It was published in Science Fiction World in Chongqing in 1999 and in the anthology To Hold Up the Sky in October of 2020.

 Plot

 After concluding the Grand Unified Theory, the theoretical physicist Ding Yi calculated the exact moment when the expansion of the universe will reverse and change into a contraction.
 During a conference to await this event, scheduled to happen that day, Ding Yi explains the basics of the calculations, how neutrinos having mass and dark matter will cause the contraction and how it can be observed by the change from red shift to blue shift.
 When a colleague enters and declares that her father had just died, Ding Yi just shrugs and claims that she doesn't need to worry.
 The colleague gets angry and lectures Ding Yi that fathers with a massive effect on our lives are more important than the color of some frequencies changing, not affecting us at all.
 Ding Yi calmly rejects this and reveals the aftermath of the beginning of the contraction: Time will start flowing backwards.
 What was once our past, will then be our future.
 Everybody will speak and walk backwards, but nobody will know anything ahead as one can remember the past, but can't remember the future.
 The audience reacts with shock as the countdown ends and the era of contraction begins.